copsTvFan/cops-episode-guide/guide.md

   Officer Edwards explains that the man has several warrants and questions why the man would run from the police.
 Edwards expresses his appreciation for the help he received in apprehending the suspect by the civilians in the area.
-- Deputy Dan Roufa of the Leon County FL Sheriff's Office runs a tag that come back stolen.
+- Deputy Dan Roufa of the Leon County, FL Sheriff's Office runs a tag that come back stolen.
 He follows the vehicle at a distance and watches as the driver bails out and runs into a wooded area.
 With the help of a K-9, he apprehends the young man.
 A search of the vehicle turns up a drug scale.
 The suspect has